Discrete global symmetries and dynamics of emergent fermions: Effective field theory and thermodynamic properties

-For concreteness, we use a $Z_2$ symmetry of TRS as an example to demonstrate the effect of global symmetries.
-We compare TQCPs with no symmetry (referred as time-reversal breaking or TRB for short) and those with only TRS (referred as time-reversal invariant or TRI).
-The generic low energy effective Hamiltonian for TQCPs between fully gapped superfluid or superconducting phases has the following emergent relativistic form
+For concreteness, we use a $Z_2$ TRS as an example to demonstrate the effect of global symmetries.
+But the results are applicable to discrete symmetries in general, as elaborated above.
+We will carry out the discussions in the context of TQCPs in superconductors.
+We compare TQCPs with no symmetry ($Z_1$ class) and those with only TRS ($Z_2$ class).